23 Oct 2025

 People with an anxious-avoidant attachment style often live in two opposing states: longing for deep connection while fearing dependence.
 This internal conflict fuels instability, mistrust, and exhaustion for both themselves and their partners.

-Common anxious avoidant attachment signs and traits include
+Common anxious-avoidant attachment signs and traits include7:

 • Strong need for connection but fear of dependence.
 Closeness feels comforting and threatening at once.